The Spanish Present Progressive: How to Form it and When to Use it

-But, beware!
-The biggest problem for English-speaking learners of Spanish with the present progressive is actually the tendency to overuse it.
+But the biggest problem for English-speaking Spanish learners with the present progressive is actually the tendency to overuse it.

 How to Form the Spanish Present Progressive in 3 Steps